 - use of applications

-Key to the school’s safeguarding policy is having a robust e-safety curriculum in place.
-As a result, we embed the teaching of e-safety throughout the whole curriculum and actively encourage children to practise being safe online.
+Key to the school’s safeguarding policy is having a robust online safety curriculum in place.
+As a result, we embed the teaching of online safety throughout the whole curriculum and actively encourage children to practise being safe online.

 In school visual reminders appear on IT equipment prompting the children to recap any safety rules and children learn the ‘Think before you Click’ Child net rules and ‘Think You Know’ SMART rules.

 Our internet is filtered appropriately via our IT provider, who continually monitors and updates blacklisted websites.